 What causes tennis elbow?

 The medical term for tennis elbow is “lateral epicondylitis” because the condition was previously thought to be caused from inflammation of the lateral epicondyle.
-As you may have noticed, in medical terms, itis means “inflammation.”
-However, researchers have shown that the condition isn’t actually due to inflammation, as the name would imply, but rather due to musculotendinous degeneration.
-The extensor carpi ulnaris brevis (ECRB) tendon on the outside of the elbow weakens and microscopic degeneration of the tissue fibers occurs.
+As you may have noticed, in medical terms, “itis” means “inflammation.”
+However, researchers have shown that the condition isn’t actually due to inflammation, as the name would imply, but rather due to “wear and tear” within the tendon.
+The extensor carpi radialis brevis (ECRB) tendon on the outside of the elbow weakens and microscopic degeneration of the tissue fibers occurs.
 As in most injuries, the body attempts to repair itself.
 However, if the tendon is unable to adequately heal before it is exacerbated again, tennis elbow pain can develop.

 How is tennis elbow treated?

 Conservative care is the first-line treatment for tennis elbow.
 Commonsense treatments such as rest, heating packs, and over-the-counter medications are usually tried by patients prior to visiting the doctor.
 Occupational therapy, stretching exercises, splints, and corticosteroid injections are commonly prescribed non-operative treatment options for patients with tennis elbow.
+Using a wrist brace can relax the elbow and forearm muscles and tendons, decreasing the elbow pain.
 Fortunately, the majority of patients improve with conservative care.
 However, tennis elbow can be frustrating for patients because the symptoms can take several months to completely go away.

-Surgery can be considered if the tennis elbow pain is lifestyle-limiting and conservative treatment has not been successful.
-The goal of tennis elbow surgery is to relieve pain by removing or “debriding” painful degenerative tissue within the ECRB tendon.
-Although surgery for this problem is not a “quick fix,” it can be successful to help patients get back in the game.
+The majority of patients do not need surgery.
+Surgery can be considered if the tennis elbow pain is lifestyle-limiting and conservative treatment has not been successful to heal the area.
+The goal of tennis elbow surgery is to relieve pain by removing or “debriding” the painful degenerative tissue within the elbow.
+This surgery promotes healing of the area by the surrounding healthy tissues.
+The surgery is done as an outpatient with IV sedation anesthesia.
+Complications from surgery are not common.
+Although surgery for this problem is not a “quick fix,” it can be successful to help most patients get back in the game.
 Recovery from surgery can take 2-3 months.

 Please talk to your doctor if you have more questions about tennis elbow.
 Click here for tennis elbow home exercises.